mauricett/FishBrain/README.md

 # First Practice Run
 I have begun a first training run, and the results are promising.
 I measure performance by counting how often FishBrain predicts the top move of SF16.
 For this purpose, I have created a dataset that measures the performance at different numbers of half-moves.
 The results are in the following figure, where I compare the accuracy of FishBrain to SF16 (without tree search) and a random agent.
-We're already better than SF16 witout search!
+We're already better than SF16 without search!

 <div align="center">
     <img src="benchmark/sf_0node_accuracy.png" alt="FishBrain Benchmark Results">